cbinwani/ApromoreCore8.0/README.md

 Assuming the bash shell:

 - Build the previous version of Apromore, since v8 recycles some of the previous bundles.
 Note that this requires Java 8.
+  The modified bundles are the following:
+  - bpmntk-osgi
+  - raffaeleconforti-osgi
 - Then from the top of the v8 directory, execute `mvn clean install javadoc:aggregate`.

 ## Running